open5e/open5e/source/classes/warlock.rst

 Pact of the Chain
 ^^^^^^^^^^^^^^^^^

-You learn the *find familiar* spell and can cast it as a ritual.
+You learn the :ref:`srd:find-familiar` spell and can cast it as a ritual.
 The spell doesn’t count against your number of spells known.

 When you cast the spell, you can choose one of the normal forms for your